|Previous||INDEX||To Book 2|

 Corry sized her up.
 Then he nodded.
 “Okay, fine, come in.
 It’s a band thing,” Corry added for the benefit of his father.
 “Let’s go talk in my room, okay Chartreuse?”

-“Corry, it’s important I know exactly what you saw and did with respect to Carrie’s locker.”
+“Corry, it’s, like, important I know exactly what you saw and did with respect to Carrie’s locker.”